Assemblies at Bradley Barton School

 Through our collective worship we aim to provide a caring and supporting environment for children to:

 Worship both reflects and nurtures the ethos of the whole school.
 It encompasses all aspects of school life and all areas of the curriculum so that every member of staff and every pupil may feel involved.
-In particular school worship here develops the feeling of belonging to a community which is essential for personal development and spiritual growth.
+In particular, school worship at Bradley Barton develops the feeling of belonging to a community which is essential for personal development and spiritual growth.
 Our assembly focus changes to reflect school development plan priorities and includes flexibility to celebrate important religious festivals and reflect on big news events.

 Responsibility, Generosity, Peace, Happiness, Patience, Love, Thoughtfulness, Trust, Tolerance, Respect, Co-operation, Equality, Hope, Honesty, Friendship, Understanding, Care, Courage, Resilience, Unity, Appreciation, Freedom.